iamahsanul/Quality-Aware-Facial-Video-from-Axis-PTZ-Camera/README.md

 # Quality-Aware-Facial-Video-from-Axis-PTZ-Camera
-A C++ project that implements client server communication between camera and quality measurement system together with calculation of image quality metrics.
+A C++ project that implements client server communication between a facial image quality assessment module and a PTZ camera.
+The camera is automatically controlled to find the face in an image frame and track the face over video frames.
+Quality assessment is done for each of the face detected in the video frames and good quality faces are selected.

+# What implemented
+- Client-server communication using POCO library
+- Face detection using OPENCV
+- Face tracking using CAMSHIFT
+- Quality assessment on parameters like brightness, resolutions, sharpness, etc.

 # Prerquisites
 - VC 2012
 - OpenCV
 - Axis PTZ914 Camera
+- Axis IP utility and camera station server
 - POCO Network Library (http://pocoproject.org/)

 # How to run